There can be a lot to remember when moving home, but moving doesn’t have to be a stressful experience.

 - Arrange the utilities in your new home – gas, electricity, broadband, telephone.
 Don’t forget to shop around for the best deal.
 Money saving tip: Your tenancy agreement should detail if you or your landlord are responsible for paying for the gas or electricity.
 You don't necessarily have stick with your landlord's choice of energy supplier, as a tenant you can shop around to get yourself the best deals on your.
 Using a comparison tool that looks at the whole of the market could help you save money

 - If you're planning to have TV media services, check whether you can move your current provider to your new property.
-Again, don't forget to shop around to be sure you're getting the best price.
+Again, don't forget to shop around to be sure you're getting the best deals.

 - Let friends and family know about your change of address